-Purpose - The term "missing student," for the purpose of this policy, shall refer to any St. John's University student who resides in on-campus student housing, who has not been seen in 24 hours, and whose whereabouts is unknown.
+Purpose - The term "missing student," for the purpose of this policy, shall refer to any St. John's University student who resides in on-campus student housing who has not been seen in 24 hours, and whose whereabouts is unknown.
 The following procedure will be initiated once it is determined that a student is missing, with no reasonable explanation for his or her absence.
 Ordinarily, this procedure will be initiated after a 24-hour period from the time the student was last seen, but this procedure may be implemented in less than 24 hours if circumstances warrant a faster implementation.

 Each student living in on-campus student housing may identify an individual or individuals the University can contact in accordance with the University's official notification procedures described below if such student is determined missing.
 The missing contact information will be kept confidential.
 Only authorized campus officials may access this contact information and may disclose the contact information only to law enforcement officials and only for the purpose of a missing student investigation.
 A confidential contact person can be registered by entering such contact information where requested during such student's provision of general emergency contact information.
 In order to list or update a missing person contact; resident students must log into UIS.
 On your Personal Information Menu click on "Personal Information" then choose "View/Update emergency contacts" then choose "New Contact".
-In the field "relationship" choose from the drop-down menu Missing Person Contact".
+In the field "relationship," choose from the drop-down menu Missing Person Contact."
 Complete the remaining fields and submit the information.

 In the event a student under the age of 18-who is not emancipated-is determined to be missing, the student's custodial parent or legal guardian will be notified no later than 24 hours after the student is determined to be missing, in addition to notifying any additional contact person designated by the student.
-St. John's will inform the appropriate law enforcement agency within 24 hours that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student was missing.
+In cases where the missing student is over the age of 18 and has not designated an emergency contact, St. John's will inform the appropriate law enforcement agency that the student is missing.